 By this time we were ready to grab something to eat.
 Jim did a little internet consulting and found a wine bar called Chez DD.
 This was the perfect non-tourist/neighborhood spot.
 More than anything else, after our trip to Normandy, I cannot speak more highly of eating off the beaten/tourist path.
 The wait staff here was incredibly kind/helpful and perfectly French.
 We felt at home, immediately.

 We walked through the door to find some regulars enjoying oysters (the owner later sat down and drank a glass of red with them) and immediately knew this was the perfect spot for us.
 We followed suit and ordered a dozen oysters with two glasses of champagne (we’re on vacation, after all).
 Jim had a “melange” of whites while mine was based off of a Chardonnay (mine was a little better).
 Following that, we opted for a charcuterie plate and a cheese plate with some glasses of red.
 Jim had a Chinon and Yin Yang, while I had a Yin Yang and A Mon Pere.
 There are so many things to say about all of the food we had – the oysters were fresh, salty, and perfect with the champagne.
-The cheese were a mix of goat and brebis (sheep), all sliced super thin (think deli meat slicer thin), same as the ham and sausages.
+The cheeses were a mix of goat and brebis (sheep), all sliced super thin (think deli meat slicer thin), same as the ham and sausages.
 Jim joked that we should look into buying a meat slicer for our dream kitchen.
 I think he might be onto something.

 It was the perfect amount of food and just the right amount of local yumminess.
 The red wines were also quite tasty, and they were more than happy to let us try the wines before ordering a full glass (this is a first for us in France…and we drink a lot of wine).
 Jim’s favorite ended up being the Yin Yang and mine was probably the A mon pere.
 If you see any of these, we’d recommend picking up a bottle or two.
 If we hadn’t had to fly, we would’ve purchased a few to take home with us/add to our growing cellar.